m-kupiec/compendium-javascript/README.md

 ##### Frequent Garbage Collection

-High object churn can slow down application execution due to frequent garbage collection; object pool design pattern may be used to improve performance
+High object churn can slow down application execution due to frequent garbage collection; the object pool design pattern may be used to improve performance

 ## Miscellaneous